inet-framework/inet-tutorials/configurator/doc/step12.md

 ## The model

-This step uses the `ConfiguratorE` network, defined in ConfiguratorE.ned.
+This step uses the `ConfiguratorE` network, defined in <a srcfile="configurator/ConfiguratorE.ned"/>.
 The network looks like this:

 <img class="screen" src="step12network.png">